brendanm12345/TinyAlert/README.md

-# TinyAlert: Turn Any Browser Workflow Into an Email Alert System
+# TinyAlert 🚨: Turn Any Browser Workflow Into an Email Alert System

 Imagine this scenario.
 You want to go camping in Big Sur so head to https://www.reservecalifornia.com/Web/ to reserve a campsite only to find that 0 are available!
 You know that people cancel last minute though 😈.
 What if you could show a program the exact browser workflow you used to check this and it could run it in the background on a cron job and send you an email when a spot frees up!